tfpk/macrokata/exercises/05_more_complex_example/README.md

  - `ty`: a type.
 Can only be followed by `=>`, `,`, `=`, `|`, `;`,
     `:`, `>`, `>>`, `[`, `{`, `as`, `where`, or a `block` metavariable.

-As a reminder, you may not edit the `main` function; but it should eventually look like the following:
+As a reminder, you may not edit the `main` function, but it should eventually look like the following:

 <!-- If you can see this text, it means you're not looking at the book.   -->